peredurabefrog/phpSecureLogin/README.md

 Test login information
 Username : test_user Email : test@example.com Password : 6ZaxN2Vzm9NUJT2y

-Database settings stored under php/config.php.
-In case you want to move this file you have to add the path UserManager.php
+Database preparation stored under php/config.php.
+In case you want to move this file to a more secure place you have to add the correct path in UserManager.php for the config.php.

+The session related actions are separated for performance reason.
+The session handling having in on php file is possible, but not adviesed, because during login the session check classes are not required.
+Also for development purpose is more easier to work in smaller separeted modules.
+If there is some issue with one module you can easily work on it without dangering the other modules.